Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 100,000: That’s the number of children and families who rely on care from the Alberta Children’s Hospital in a typical year.

 Mental health: Approximately 1 in 5 children has a diagnosable psychiatric concern.
 70% of mental health issues start in childhood.
-Mental health issues are the single-largest health problem facing young people in Canada today.
+Last year alone, over 2,900 kids came to the Emergency Department at the Alberta Children’s Hospital for mental health concerns.

-Childhood Cancer: An average of 65-80 children are diagnosed with cancer at the Alberta Children’s Hospital each year.
+Childhood Cancer: Last year, 68 children were diagnosed with cancer at the Alberta Children’s Hospital.

 Forty years ago, 80% of kids diagnosed with cancer died.
 Today 80% live.
 But we still need to do better.
 Current treatment is so harsh that about 80% of survivors will suffer at least one long-term side effect.
 This means that for every 100 children diagnosed with cancer: